andrey-gabchak/spring-security-jwt-example/README.md

 |free@gmail.com|free|FREE_USER|

 So, you don't have to worry about creating of test users.
-You can sing in and check how it works.
+You can sign in and check how it works.